jsherman212/xnuspy/README.md

 ### Hookable Kernel Functions
-Most function hooking frameworks have some minimum length that makes a given function hookable. xnuspy has this limit *only* if you plan to call the original function.
+Most function hooking frameworks have some minimum length that makes a given function hookable. xnuspy has this limit *only* if you plan to call the original function *and* the first instruction of the hooked function is not `B`.
 In this case, the minimum length is eight bytes.
 Otherwise, there is no minimum length.

-Additionally, xnuspy uses `X16` and `X17` for its trampolines, so kernel functions which expect those to persist across function calls cannot be hooked.
+xnuspy uses `X16` and `X17` for its trampolines, so kernel functions which expect those to persist across function calls cannot be hooked.
+There aren't many which expect this.
+If the function you want to hook begins with `BL`, and you intend to call the original, you can only do so if executing the original function does not modify `X17`.

 ### Thread-safety
 `xnuspy_ctl` will perform one-time initialization the first time it is called